 In line with market practice, the Group has entered into arrangements with various banks for the provision of mortgage financing to its customers.
 The Group does not conduct independent credit checks on the purchasers, but rely on credit checks conducted by relevant banks.
 As with other property developers in the PRC, the banks usually require the Group to guarantee its customers' obligation to repay the mortgage loans on the properties.
-The guarantee period normally lasts until the bank receives the strata-title building ownership certificate (分戶產權證) from the customer as security of the mortgage loan granted.
-As at December 31, 2020, the Group's outstanding guarantees in respect of the mortgages of its customers amounted to RMB6,769.1 million.
-Save as disclosed in this annual report, the Group had no other material contingent liabilities as at December 31, 2020.
+The guarantee period normally lasts until the bank receives the strata-title building ownership certificate (分戶產權 證) from the customer as security of the mortgage loan granted.
+As at December 31, 2021, the Group's outstanding guarantees in respect of the mortgages of its customers amounted to RMB5,753.5 million.
+Save as disclosed in this announcement, the Group had no other material contingent liabilities as at December 31, 2021.